VietBinhNe/ChestX/README.md

 #### <font color=Purple><b><i> a) Abstract </i></b></font>
 The dataset is organized into two folders, **train** and **test**, and contains subfolders for each image category, **pneumonia** and **normal**.</br>
 Overall, there are 5856 Chest X-rays labelled as either pneumonia or normal: 1583 normal (1349 for training, 234 for testing) and 4273 pneumonia (3883 for training, 390 for testing). </br>
-Chest X-ray images were selected from  Guangzhou Women and Children’s Medical Center, Guangzhou.
+Chest X-ray images were selected from <font color=Pink><b><i>Guangzhou Women and Children’s Medical Center, Guangzhou</i></b></font>.
 All chest X-ray imaging was performed as part of patients’ routine clinical care.
 For the analysis of chest X-ray images, all chest radiographs were initially screened for quality control by removing all low quality or unreadable scans.

 Link to this dataset:
 https://www.kaggle.com/datasets/andrewmvd/pediatric-pneumonia-chest-xray